 A good portion of Penguin penalties are earned from poor link building practices and over-optimized anchor text.
 If you’ve been hit with a Penguin penalty, you’ll want to clean up your link profile.

 Take a look at your inbound links using a tool such as Google Webmasters or Moz; do a majority of your links use the same anchor text phrasing?
-You may have hired an SEO agency or consultant who purchased links from other domains, over-optimized internal link structure and/or employed trade-for-trade link building schemes.
+You may have hired a B2B link building agency or consultant who purchased links from other domains, over-optimized internal link structure and/or employed trade-for-trade link building schemes.

 To clean up your link profile, you’ll want to first remove or alter over-optimized anchor text on your own site - this is the easy part, so brace yourself!